YINI-lang/YINI-spec/YINI-Specification.md

 (See more in section 1.2.1, "The # Marker as a Comment Symbol".)

-Some parts of the YINI specification have benefited from valuable feedback and insights shared by users in the broader community, see Section 15.2, _Acknowledgments_ for more.
+Some parts of the YINI specification have benefited from valuable feedback and insights shared by users in the broader community.

+For more feedback details, see section D.2, _“Acknowledgments & Special Thanks”_, in the [Rationale](./RATIONALE.md) document.

 ---